DepressedBunnys/GBF-Timers/README.md

 2. Account level
 This is a permenant level.

+### Major Updates
+1. Daily login system
+1.1.
+You can now earn rewards by logging in daily and claiming your daily reward, starting a session is not required.
+Reward increases proportionally with the streak.
+1.2.
+You can now earn XP and a new currency (dunkelCoins) through the daily login, making leveling up slightly easier 1.3.
+Daily login streaks

 ### Small Updates
 1. Added session topic
 2. Added change session topic